 LOW VACUUM LIMIT: Set point for the maximum allowable pressure drop through the prefilter.
 If the inlet pressure reading drops below this point the unit will alarm "Service Prefilter" and shut down.
 This set point is in absolute pressure, and determines the "Replace" end of the Prefilter Condition bar graph.
-Factory default is 10.
+In most cases this parameter should be set to 10.

 PRESSURE LIMIT: If the pressure at the feed pump discharge exceeds this set point the unit will shut down and alarm "High Pressure."
 The left hand number on the display is the real time feed pressure, as read by the sensor (marked red) on the feed pump output.
 The number on the right is the high pressure limit.
-Factory default is 250 PSI.
+Factory default for the Newport models is 150 PSI.

 FLOW CONSTANT: The flow constant calibrates the product flow reading.
 The number on the left is the real time flow reading and the number on the right is the flow constant.
 The flow constant is set by selecting the desired digit to be changed by pushing the Stop button until the digit to be changed is flashing.
 Push Auto Run to decrease the value or Auto Store to increase the value.
 Then select the next digit to be changed with the Stop button.
 The flow constant is most easily adjusted with the watermaker running with the switch on the control box set to Run Manual.
 Measure the product flow using a graduated container and a stop watch.
 Adjust the flow constant until the flow reading matches the measured flow.
 The flow reading is heavily dampened and will take some time to stabilize after changes are made to the constant.
-The factory default setting is 25000.
+The factory default setting for Newport models is 25000.

 SALINITY CAL: This window is used to calibrate the salinity sensor.
 The number on the left is the real time salinity reading and the number on the right is the calibration setting.
 Increase the setting to raise the reading.
-The factory default setting is 60.
-See Salinity Probe Calibration on page 77 for details.
+The factory default setting for Newport models is 60.
+See Salinity Probe Calibration for details.